 One of the benefits of BOND is that their billing strategy doesn’t involve any percentage of interchange fees; they are all yours and can be used as a clear revenue stream or as benefits for your users.
 They also offer work through SDK (so you wouldn’t touch your clients’ sensitive data if you didn’t want to), and provide their clients with high level security standards (they are SOC2 and PCI-DSS certified).

 They also provide a deep data analytics platform that allows you to get valuable insights into your clients’ behavior as well as provide financial banking services online to your customers.

 All of their solutions are API based and can be easily checked through open documentation on their website.

 One of the advantages of Paymentology is that they have the widest global reach (they are represented in 49 countries and can process payments in almost any country in the world).
-They also offer a product control service that lets you set very specific rules and then automate highly customised responses, which can simplify a lot of processes and let you save money on stuff.
+They also offer a product control service that lets you set very specific rules and then automate highly customized responses, which can simplify many processes and save you money.

 NIUM is a Singapore-based innovative fintech company that was founded in 2015.
 It has raised $285 million since then.
 NIUM is one of the best companies that issue instant virtual cards for online and offline use.
-It offers a classic range of banking services like: card issuing, transaction processing, domestic and international money transfers, spending and savings accounts, etc.
+It offers a classic range of banking services like card issuing, transaction processing, domestic and international money transfers, spending and savings accounts, etc.

-Their services are based on open APIs (which can be easily accessed on their website), but they are also available through their platform that combines all banking-as-a-Service capabilities.
+Their services are based on open APIs (which can be easily accessed on their website).
+Still, they are also available through their platform that combines all banking-as-a-Service capabilities.
 Also, through NIUM, multiple payment formats are enabled, including SWIFT, batch upload, SFTP, API, RippleNet, and ISO 20022.

-NUIM’s top advantage is that it provides its clients with a range of licences in different countries.
-So you don’t need to have a bank partner or have your own licence in foreign countries to transfer money abroad.
+NUIM’s top advantage is that it provides its clients with various licenses in different countries.
+So you don’t need to have a bank partner or have your own license in foreign countries to transfer money abroad.
 NIUM supports 190+ countries for paying out and can provide you with virtual bank accounts in 35 countries for paying in.

-They create virtual bank accounts all over the world, which allows your business to save on FX fees.
+They create virtual bank accounts worldwide, allowing your business to save on FX fees.
 The company is licensed in the EU, Australia, Canada, Hong Kong, Malaysia, India, and Singapore.

 In the end, the choice is yours.
 We summarized Marqeta partners (or main competitors’) strong points and the advantages Marqeta customers can get.
 Still, it’ll depend on the services you expect to get for your business and your specific needs.
-Because of the huge variety of offers, the first thing you should do is to specify what kind of help in the matter of financial management you require and then review all pros and cons.
+Because of the huge variety of offers, the first thing you should do is specify what kind of help in financial management you require and then review all pros and cons.
 Research, compare, and decide.

-If you need any assistance regarding fintech, are looking for solutions to simplify financial processes in your firm, or are interested in developing your own financial product, contact the experts from DashDevs and we will help you.
+If you need any assistance regarding fintech, are looking for solutions to simplify financial processes in your firm, or are interested in developing your own financial product or fintech payment services, contact the experts from DashDevs, and we will help you.
 We’re here to answer all your questions and give you a high-quality consultation!